 Introduction

-Monotonic relationships between variables are those where, despite there being uncertainty about the true value of a variable, there is an absolute belief that its value should be greater than the value of another variable.
+Monotonic relationships between variables arise where there is an absolute belief that the value of one variable should be greater than the value of another.
+There may be uncertainty around the true values of the variables, but the ordering of the values is known.
+For example, if someone rates their general health as ‘good’, then later as ‘fair’, we might be uncertain about how to map their ‘good’ and ‘fair’ health evaluations onto a [0,1] numeric scale, but assume their ‘good’ general health score will be higher than their ‘fair’ general health score, whatever uncertainty we have about the correct value to represent ‘good’ or ‘fair’ general health.

 In the context of health technology assessment, probabilistic sensitivity analysis (PSA) represents the generally accepted approach for characterising the uncertainty in parameters included in an economic model and producing accurate results in non-linear models ,.
 This involves simulating many (thousands of) realisations of the economic model, each time sampling values from the distributions applied to each uncertain parameter included in the model.

-In a model where the distributions of parameters that we believe to be ordered overlap, the PSA could lack clinical face validity, as in some realisations parameter estimates may be equivalent to assuming that having a disease makes people healthier.
+In a model where the distributions of parameters that we believe to be ordered overlap, the PSA could lack clinical face validity, as in some realisations the desired ordering may be violated: parameter estimates may be equivalent to assuming that having a disease makes people healthier.
 However, simplistic approaches to ensuring that parameter estimates always follow the expected order can produce estimates which lack statistical face validity.
-Independently sampling from both distributions can violate the monotonicity assumption; quantile matching between distributions is likely to underestimate the true uncertainty and could still violate the monotonicity assumption; whilst replacement sampling would result in the mean of the sampled data not equalling that of the source data.
+Independently sampling from both distributions can violate the monotonicity assumption; quantile matching between distributions is likely to underestimate the true uncertainty and could still violate the monotonicity assumption

+.
+Another obvious alternative is replacement sampling, whereby samples are replaced when the monotonicity assumption is violated – however, this results in the mean of the sampled data not equalling that of the source data and therefore should be avoided.

 The aim of this paper is to describe an approach to generating monotonic data for PSA that satisfies four criteria.
-We call this the difference method (DM), and it involves explicitly estimating a ‘difference distribution’, and either adding it onto the lower, or subtracting it from the higher, of the two distributions.
-Thus one input distribution is derived from another distribution, with Y defined as the sum of another distribution, X, and a fixed positive value Δ. i.e.
+We call this the difference method (DM).
+It involves explicitly estimating a ‘difference distribution’, and either adding it onto the lower, or subtracting it from the higher, of the two distributions..